Communicating with Alumni and Donors During the COVID-19 Pandemic

 Reggie Bustinza is the Executive Director of the Northern Illinois University Alumni Association, where he oversees financial progress, works with campus partners, and manages a team of alumni relations and communications staff in order to meet association goals.
 In this role, he also serves as lead liaison to the NIUAA Board of Directors and cultivates potential board members.
 Reggie’s previous positions include alumni relations management at Lewis University and Bradley University.
 Reggie holds an M.B.A. in Business Administration & Management and a B.A. in Communication, both from Bradley University.

-Laura Tepper is the Executive Director of Development at the University of Pennsylvania Law School, where she oversees all annual, major, and planned giving efforts.
+Laura Tepper is the Executive Director of Development at the University of Pennsylvania Carey Law School, where she oversees all annual, major, and planned giving efforts.
 Her 15-year career includes work in both annual giving and major gifts, and her expertise includes leadership gift strategy, volunteer management, reunion giving, direct appeals, and phonathons.
 She holds a B.A. in American Studies from Mount Holyoke College and a J.D. from Brooklyn Law School.